 Tickets & Documentation

 It is important that you check your confirmation invoice, tickets (particularly that names and initials are correct and match your passport details) and all other documentation carefully as soon as you receive them.
 You must contact us immediately if any information appears to be incorrect or missing.
 Please also check your flight times carefully on the ticket as these are subject to change and may well vary from those on the confirmation invoice.
 Please note all tickets are non-changeable and non-refundable.
 Please remember you must check-in approximately two to three hours before take-off for most flights, particularly in light of heightened security checks at airports.
 Airlines will often allocate seats on a first come first served basis: we advise you to check in as early as possible, so that if you are travelling in a party, you are less likely to be separated.
-Some airlines such as Emirates and British Airways will allow you check-in, choose seats and print your boarding pass 24 hours before departure within the comfort of your own home (if travelling with children, British Airways will allow you to check-in 72 hours before departure.)
+Some airlines such as Emirates and British Airways will allow you check-in, choose seats and print your boarding pass 24 hours before departure within the comfort of your own home.

 It is recommended that you keep up to date with the required UK schedule of immunisations.
-Helpful information can be found on the Department of Health website or by telephoning 0870 1555 455.
+Helpful information can be found on the Department of Health website.
 Some destinations may require specific immunisations.
 You must check whether your destination has specific immunisation requirements.
 It is wise to seek advice from a qualified doctor or practitioner specialising in travel medicine as early as possible prior to travel.
 If you have a medical condition of any kind or if you are pregnant, then you must get clearance to travel from your own doctor.
 You must also check the terms of your travel insurance as certain restrictions and exclusions may apply to pregnant passengers or passengers with certain medical conditions.

 For holidays in the European Economic Area, you should obtain a European Health Insurance Card before you depart.
 This is available from most Post Offices.
 It is not a substitute for comprehensive travel insurance.